theaqueen21/Windows_Tutorials/Quick_Tutorials/Check_HDD_Status/README.md

 ```
 wmic /namespace:\\root\wmi path MSStorageDriver_FailurePredictStatus
 ```
->If PredictFailure Reads False, Then Drive Is Working Properly And Not Going To Have Any Issues
+>If PredictFailure Reads False, Then Drive Is Working Properly And Is Not Going To Have Any Issues

 ![66](https://user-images.githubusercontent.com/94680549/235117765-907d6b55-58a6-4d63-83bb-72085916c264.jpg)